ACSF Awards Program

 The purpose of the ACSF Award for Outstanding Achievement is to recognize, celebrate, and raise public awareness of exceptional work in architecture, landscape architecture, art, design, urbanism, planning, and related fields such as theology, anthropology, archeology, philosophy, and social sciences.
 Awardees are selected for their seminal professional, educational, or scholarly contributions in these areas as they align with the mission of the ACSF.
-Up to two annual awards will be made to persons of stature, which might include (but not be limited to) architects, visual and performing artists, designers, urban planners, landscape architects, craftspeople, educators, authors, scientists, historians, theologians, anthropologists, philosophers, scholars, and clergy members.
 Awardees may be at any point in their careers and from any country.

-Nominations for the annual Award for Outstanding Achievement can be made by ACSF members and non-members alike before a designated deadline each year (but before March 15).
+Nominations for the annual Award for Outstanding Achievement can be made by ACSF members and non-members alike before the deadline of March 15 each year.
 Nominations made after the deadline will be considered for the following year’s award program.
 Posthumous and self-nominations are not permitted.
-Those making the nomination must provide
+Those making the nomination must provide:

 - A CV of the nominee.

 - a brief (not more than 750-word) Statement of Nomination, outlining the relevant contributions of the nominee.
 The Statement of Nomination may include illustrations, but they are not required.

 - The name and contact information of three references (nominator and two more individuals).